-Investments are limited to liquid cash equivalent investments and high credit quality fixed income securities (government and corporate).
-Investments will be based on the business needs and characteristics of the underlying liabilities and allow the Company to:
+Investments are limited to liquid cash equivalent investments (may include Money Market AAA rated funds) and high credit quality fixed income securities (government and corporate).
+Investments will be based on the business needs and characteristics of the underlying liabilities and allow the Company to

-- 1) maintain necessary liquidity
+- maintain necessary liquidity,

-- 2) prudently and strategically define exposure to interest rate movements
+- 2) prudently and strategically define exposure to interest rate movements, and

-- 3) limit credit and concentration risks
+- 3) limit credit and concentration risks.

 Investment performance is driven by interest rate fluctuations.
-No interest was applied to the Company's cash accounts in 2020.
+No interest was applied to the Company's cash accounts in 2021.

-The Company's investments are held exclusively in euro cash and short-term bank deposits.
+The Company's investments are held exclusively in euro cash and short-term bank deposits and Money Market AAA rated funds.
 As a result, there have been no gains or losses directly recognised in equity and the Company makes no use of securitisations.